 See the Giant City of Chicago Christmas Tree

 See the large City of Chicago Christmas Tree at Millennium Park.

 Where: Millennium Park near the intersection of Michigan Avenue & Washington Street.

 ZooLights at Lincoln Park Zoo

-ZooLights Presented by ComEd and Invesco QQQ at Lincoln Park Zoo is a one-of-a-kind, festive holiday experience in the heart of the city.
-Zoolights features hundreds of luminous displays and incredible seasonal activities, all under the glow of millions of illuminated lights.
-The entire event is outdoors.
-Animal buildings will be closed but animals may be visible in their outdoor habitats.
+ZooLights Presented by ComEd and Invesco QQQ at Lincoln Park Zoo is a cheerful, family-friendly holiday event in the heart of the city.
+Zoolights features hundreds of luminous LED displays and seasonal experiences, all under the glow of millions of lights.
+All dates require a timed reservation.

 Where: Lincoln Park Zoo, 2400 N. Cannon Drive, Chicago, IL